jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-6-perturbation-theory.md

 > \omega=1+\frac{3}{8}\epsilon-\frac{21}{256}\epsilon^{2}+O(\epsilon^{3}),
 > $$

 > ensuring bounded periodic motion without secular growth.
-The frequency shifts with amplitude, a hallmark of nonlinear oscillations.

-The Poincaré–Lindstedt method removes secular terms by adjusting the frequency.
-The frequency shift reflects the nonlinearity: larger amplitudes lead to different oscillation frequencies.
+The Poincaré–Lindstedt method reveals that nonlinearity shifts the frequency—the oscillator is no longer exactly periodic at the linear frequency.
+This frequency shift is a fundamental characteristic of nonlinear oscillators, observable in many physical systems.

 ## Method of Multiple Scales